Jeff77789/FlexpoolMinerStats/README.md

 1. Copy this Google sheet to your own Google Drive https://docs.google.com/spreadsheets/d/1_Hyl4bFd4K2xdYm2YQf3VLd5xkLQiSOeGIJvJWyukyw/edit?usp=sharing

+1. Create a new directory and download the FlexpoolMinerStats.py file to the directory

-1. Go to the first sheet and copy the URL to your code
+1. Go to the first sheet and copy the URL to your .py file (line 28)

-1. Copy and insert your Flexpool Miner address to your code
+1. Copy and insert your Flexpool Miner address to your code (line 18)

-1. Follow the instructions here to receive a client_secret.json file (this is the trickest part) https://pygsheets.readthedocs.io/en/stable/authorization.html
+1. Follow the instructions here to download a client_secret.json file, put this in the same directory as your .py file (this is the trickest part) https://pygsheets.readthedocs.io/en/stable/authorization.html

 1. Running the script the first time, an authorization needs to be performed through Google following the link in the console